kapoq/guard-jasmine-node/README.md

 It works brilliantly with Node projects whereas [guard-jasmine](https://github.com/netzpirat/guard-jasmine) looks better for jasmine specs in the context of e.g. a Rails app.

-* Compatible with RSpec 1.x & RSpec 2.x (>= 2.4 needed for the notification feature)
 * Tested against Node 0.4, jasmine-node 1.0.10

 Requirements